 For older kids, St David’s Escape Room offers them a chance to work with mum and dad to escape from a room.
 It’s a team activity and great for all the family to participate in.

-Being by the coast there are plenty of water activities for all ages to enjoy.
+There are plenty of water activities for all ages to enjoy by the coast.
 Kayaking, paddleboarding and wildlife boat trips will keep everyone amused for hours.